Nerololo/WorkSpace/Visual Studio 2008 Projects/ASP VB.NET/README.md

-Autocomplete and web viewer of *.tiff files
+Autocomplete, Report Viewer and web viewer of *.tiff files